 This is a great, affordable day out for all the family.
-There is a duck pond, trees to climb, open areas to cycle scoot or walk.
-Great place for a picnic.
-They have a a brilliant splash pad and two play areas which are great for all ages, with things for under 5’s and older children alike such as zip wire).
+There is a duck pond, trees to climb and open areas to cycle, scoot or walk.
+It’s also a lovely place for a picnic.
+They have a brilliant splash pad and two play areas which are fun for all age groups, with things for under 5’s and older children alike (such as zip wire).
 They also have a Go Ape on site too.

 Peasholm Park Scarborough, North Yorkshire is open for everyone to enjoy all year round, 24 hours a day and seven days a week.
 Entrance to the Park, which is never closed, is FREE.

-Just a short distance from Harrogate town centre, this beautiful garden makes a great family day out.
+About an hours drive from Doncaster, this beautiful garden makes a great family day out.
 Enjoy some fresh air, catch up with friends and entertain the children all year round.

 • Seasonal events and activities for children • Picnic areas within the garden and baby changing facilities • Plenty of free parking • Paths suitable for pushchairs